 - 2017-18: $17.4 million

-The free agent’s former club receives a supplemental draft pick between the first and second rounds.
+The free agent’s former club receives a supplemental draft pick in one of three categories: 1) A Revenue Sharing Payee club (not disqualified by market size) receives a selection immediately after the first round if the player signs a contract with a total guarantee of $50 million or more, 2) A Competitive Balance Tax Payor club receives a selection immediately after the fourth round, or 3) all other former clubs receive a selection immediately after Competitive Balance Round B, which follows the second round.
 If more than one club is entitled to a supplemental pick, selections are awarded in reverse order of won-loss percentage in the recently completed season.

 International players generally must be signed either as free agents or through the posting system for Japanese players.
 However, two groups of international players are eligible for the First Year Player Draft: 1) Canadian players, and 2) non-residents who attend high school or college in the United States.

-Players are not subject to the rules for international Signing Bonus Pools if they are at least 23 years old and come from leagues deemed to be professional, such as Japan, Korea, Taiwan and Cuba.
+Foreign professional players are not subject to the rules for international Signing Bonus Pools if they are at least 25 years old and have played at least six years in a league deemed to be professional, such as Japan, Korea, Taiwan, Mexico and Cuba.

 Maximum Salary Reduction